ENGFAKAYODE/Global-YouTube-Statistics-2023-EDA/README.md

 - Data Visualization using Python libraries (e.g., Seaborn, Matplotlib)
 - Data Cleaning
 - Interpretation of data trends and correlations
-- Critical Thinking.
+- Critical Thinking
 - Data transformation

 ## DATA SOURCE
-The analysis is based on a dataset of global YouTube statistics for 2023 on www.Kaggle.com It contains 995 rows and 21 columns
+The analysis is based on a dataset of global YouTube statistics for 2023 on www.Kaggle.com.
+It contains 995 rows and 21 columns
 ![image](https://github.com/user-attachments/assets/994aba60-5dbc-4896-b191-7f2a5c1af9b4)

 ## DATA TOOLS